Skip to main content

 For More Information

-Contact Thomas Theis, Director of Entrepreneurship, with any questions at (ttheis@ncsu.edu)
+Contact Thomas Theis, Director of Entrepreneurship, for general questions at (ttheis@ncsu.edu)

 Past CATALYZE events have included Entrepreneurship Lessons from 15 years of CRISPR Craze, Startup Alchemy, and Helping Your Company on the Runway to Success.